 It brings to you all the benefits you would want from your switch, including remote switching on and off, scheduling events, organizing day-night cycles for your lighting, all from your phone or PC, or some other smart device.

 A Z-wave hub is required as you would expect; compatible hubs include most of the known ones, including Nexia, HomeSeer, Fibaro, and others.
 It can be paired with Alexa, but an Alexa supported hub is needed for the voice control.
 The installation is in-wall and done with hardwired connections.

 Do note that you will have to provide a neutral wire.
 In addition, the wall plate does not come with the switch and must be purchased separately.

 Further Read: What are the differences of Z-Wave vs. Z-Wave Plus?

 - Remote control of lights, day/night cycles, and events scheduling features.

 - Alexa compatible provided supported hub is available.

 - Works with most types of lighting, such as LED, halogen, CFL, etc.

 - Older homes may not have neutral wire options and hence not suitable.

-This is a next-generation Z-wave switch product from Inovelli.
+This is a next-generation Z-wave product from Inovelli.
 The advanced features include extra security options using AES-128 encryption, which all but ensures your system never gets compromised, Z-wave range detection gives you a greater degree of control, and also a signal booster.